stephdin/vm/README.md

 # vm

-a small stack-based vm written in TypeScript
+A small stack-based VM written in TypeScript